crystal-lang/crystal-book/docs/tutorials/01_basics/03_math.md

 ```

 !!! info
-    The entire precedence rules are quite extensive in the [the Operator reference](../../syntax_and_semantics/operators.md#operator-precedence).
+    All the precedence rules are detailed in the [the Operator reference](../../syntax_and_semantics/operators.md#operator-precedence).

 ### Number Methods